Abhaykumarrai/Executable-JavaScript-Notes-/1-Basics/Diff_Btween_Js_&_ECMAscript.md

 Original Documentation Of JavaScript => tc39(ECMAscript)
 Documentation which we use => MDM

-Always maintain code readability and it shoul be high for that we can use pritter extention in vs code.
+Always maintain code readability and it should be high for that we can use pritter extention in vs code.